 Landscapes are vital to the quality of life.
-They provide recreation areas and enhance the surroundings by cleaning air and water.
+They provide recreation areas and enhance the surroundings by cleaning the air and water.
 Likewise, landscapes prevent erosion, offer fire protection, and replace ecosystems lost to development.
-Sustainable and healthy landscapes are achievable when using a standard formula for water budgeting.
+Sustainable and healthy landscapes are achievable when using a standard formula to create a water budget.

 Wind, evaporation, and runoff cause the loss of as much as 50 percent of the water we use outdoors.
 This waste is the result of inefficient irrigation methods and systems. — U.S. Environmental Protection Agency

 also referred to as “Maximum Allowed Water Allowance (MAWA)“

 The Maximum Allowed Water Allowance, or MAWA, is especially important in California where the California Code of Regulations specifies the elements that cities should review before approving landscape projects; one of them is the MAWA calculation.

 The MAWA calculation is a method of determining the upper limit of the annual allowed water for an established landscape area.

 This estimation includes the following elements: